-IMPACT CC DMMUNITY HEALTH AND SAFETY RESPONSIBILITY Th is section deals with the issues relating to health and safety during decommissioning PHASE DE ECOMMISSIONING ESKOM, CLO ENVIRONMEN ΓAL MANAGEMENT PROGRAMME MITIGATION / 1.
+IMPACT CC DMMUNITY HEALTH AND SAFETY RESPONSIBILITY Th is section deals with the issues relating to health and safety during decommissioning PHASE DE ECOMMISSIONING ESKOM, CLO ENVIRONMENTAL MANAGEMENT PROGRAMME MITIGATION / 1.
 Demarcated routes to be established for construction vehicles to ensure the safety of communities, METHOD especially in terms of road safety and communities to be informed of these demarcated routes.
 STATEMENT 2.
 Excavated areas to be fenced off and regularly inspected to ensure that humans and animals do not have access to the site.
-2 3.
-Where dust is generated by trucks passing on gravel roads, dust mitigation measures to be enforced.
-4. ,,,, ensure that it does not pose any danger to the community.
+3. Where dust is generated by trucks passing on gravel roads, dust mitigation measures to be enforced.
+4. Any infrastructure that would not be decommissioned must be appropriately locked and/or fenced off to ensure that it does not pose any danger to the community.